Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-4-strpbrk.c: the function searches a string for any of a set of bytes 5-strstr.c: the function locates a substring 7-print_chessboard.c: the function print the chessboard
+4-strpbrk.c: the function searches a string for any of a set of bytes 5-strstr.c: the function locates a substring 7-print_chessboard.c: the function print the chessboard 8-print_diagsums.c: the function prunt the sum of two diagonals of a square matrix of integers